nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with no entries.
+   1. Double-click the jar file<br>
+      Expected: Shows the GUI with no entries.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>.
+   1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

 1. Exiting fitNUS

-    1. Enter `exit` in order to save fitNUS data and close the GUI.
+    1. Enter `exit` in order to save fitNUS data and close the GUI.<br>
+       Expected: Closes the main window.
     1. ` exit ` is still an acceptable command, with whitespace before and after.